CesarFierroV/RobotPathFinderIA/README.md

 -Robot reachabilty
 -Collisions detected

+The algorithm generates random paths between the Origin point and the Destinaton point and then optimizes evry candidate.
 Each candidate path is assigned a fitness score according to these metrics, through selection, corssover and mutation.
 The population evolves after a few generations progressively improving path quality.

 The highest-fitness solution is selected and displayed to the user.

 Generation 1
 ![Robot movments in Gen1](media/gen1.gif)